Detecting Initial System-Environment Correlations from a Single Observable: Extension to an Exactly Solvable Infinite-Bath Model

-This example demonstrates that the single-observable witness is not restricted to finite environments or exchange-type interactions.
+then no factorized initial state sharing the same calibrated reduced system state and evolving under the assumed bath model can reproduce the observation.
+Such a violation therefore certifies initial system--environment correlations.\\ This example demonstrates that the single-observable witness is not restricted to finite environments or exchange-type interactions.
 Even in a paradigmatic infinite-bath model with analytically solvable reduced dynamics, factorized initial states generate a sharply constrained admissible region for a single system observable.
 Initial correlations modify the coherence dynamics and can drive the signal outside this region, providing a clear and experimentally accessible signature of correlated preparations.